lyndon025/playtested/src/content/article/2023-09-23-indie-spotlight-build-your-robot-in-this-rogue-lite-stick-shooter--impressions---metal-mi.md

 ---
-title: "[Indie Spotlight] Build your robot in this rogue-lite stick shooter | Impressions - Metal Mind"
+author: lyndonguitar
+category: Review
-description: "If you have played twin-stick shooters and retro pixel-style rogue-lites, then Metal Mind  should feel familiar you, The gameplay mechanics of Metal Mind follow a classic twin-stick shooter formula, but with a twist.
+description: If you have played twin-stick shooters and retro pixel-style rogue-lites, then Metal Mind  should feel familiar you, The gameplay mechanics of Metal Mind follow a classic twin-stick shooter formula, but with a twist.
 It’s actually a “single-stick” shooter because aiming is already done automatically.
-You just have to fire the weapon, or activate abilities."
+You just have to fire the weapon, or activate abilities.
+featured: false
 pubDate: 2023-09-23
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "metal-mind"]
+tags:
-featured: false
+- taptap
+- metal-mind
-thumb: ""
+thumb: ''
+title: '[Indie Spotlight] Build your robot in this rogue-lite stick shooter | Impressions
+  - Metal Mind'
 ---

 If you have played twin-stick shooters and retro pixel-style rogue-lites, then Metal Mind  should feel familiar you, The gameplay mechanics of Metal Mind follow a classic twin-stick shooter formula, but with a twist.
 It’s actually a “single-stick” shooter because aiming is already done automatically.
 You just have to fire the weapon, or activate abilities.